What impact will you make?

 Enroll On Campus or Online

 Tulane provides students with an unparalleled education, whether they’re enrolled online or on campus.
-Online and on-campus courses incorporate a variety of learning experiences, including team projects, problem-based learning, creative simulation, and fieldwork, to form a truly clinical-community curriculum based on relationship-centered practice.
+Online and on-campus courses incorporate a variety of learning experiences, including team projects, problem-based learning, creative simulation, experiential assignments, student-led discussions, and fieldwork, to form a truly clinical and community-based practice curriculum.
 Both online and on-campus students have access to Tulane’s top-tier social work faculty, expansive fieldwork opportunities, and the School of Social Work’s full suite of student resources.
-The only difference between the on-campus and online experiences is where you study.
+The only difference between the on-campus and online experiences is how you attend your classes.

 Study Part Time or Full Time